- July 13, 2018

 “Bizarre, convoluted, nonsense story with plot-holes galore.”

-“It is a mean game all along, hating its main character, hating all the rest of the characters, giving you sudden deaths with no shame, like a game done by designers wanting to sh*t on the whole point and click adventure genre making a decent story a chore to play with bad writing, bad characterisation, bad design, bad puzzles and annoying use of environments, which turns a generous length into a painful experience.”
+“It is a mean game all along, hating its main character, hating all the rest of the characters, giving you sudden deaths with no shame, like a game done by designers wanting to undermine the whole point-and-click adventure genre, making a decent story a chore to play with bad writing, bad characterization, bad design, bad puzzles, and annoying use of environments, which turns a generous length into a painful experience.”